yusto/hw1/README.md

 After that fill out the google doc at  https://docs.google.com/forms/d/1qJu2LdfrZnM1C8F626PJRkgFAKCylcR2rcfg87hf-Lc/viewform?usp=send_form so we know where to look for your work.
 This is due Sunday 10/5 11:59 PM

+Just to make sure you have all the gems at the beginning run in your shell:

+ $ bundle install

 **What To Do:**

 Let's say one day we had a genius idea of making a website that would be a database of users that people can use for data mining, cloud, big data or whatever buzzword is in nowadays.
 We would first make a user index page.
 That is, a page that lists all the users.